5 Quick and Easy Ways to Boost Your Home’s Appeal

 Banner photo credit: Hal Tearse from Pixabay

-If you’ve been shopping for homes on sites like Zillow and Trulia you may have noticed several previously listed homes suddenly going “off market”.
-Why is this happening?
-Does it mean they’re no longer available?
+If you’ve been shopping for homes on sites like Zillow you may have noticed previously listed homes suddenly going “off market”.
+Does this mean they’re no longer available?
 Maybe, maybe not.
-A closer, more accurate look into our MLS database often reveals a switch in status — from “Active” to “Temporally Not Available for Showing” or TNAS.
-Since third party sites like Zillow don’t display TNAS, this change can be confusing.
-So what does TNAS mean?
+A closer look at our MLS database often reveals a status switch from “Active” to “Temporarily Not Available for Showing” or TNAFS.
+Since most third party sites like Zillow currently do not display homes with TNAFS status, this change can be confusing for home shoppers.
+So what does TNAFS mean?

-When an active listing will be unavailable for showing appointments for more than 24 hours, the listing should be switched to TNAS, according to the rules of our local MLS.
-This could happen for any number of reasons — a needed repair, repainting, a light remodeling project, etc. A common reason this time of year is holiday activity.
-A home seller may be entertaining house guests over a long weekend and wishing not to be displaced for showings.
-Or, they may be traveling for an extended period and prefer not to have strangers in their home while away.
+According to the rules of our regional MLS, when an active listing is unavailable for showing appointments for more than 24 hours the listing should be switched to TNAFS.
+Though the switch could happen for any number of reasons — a repair, paint job, etc. — a common reason this time of year is holiday activity.
+A seller may be entertaining house guests and prefer not to vacate for showings.
+Or they might be traveling and prefer not to have showings while their home is unattended.
+It does not mean they don’t want to sell.

 Heidi Swanson is a Realtor® based in St. Paul, Minnesota.
 She writes a blog to share information on variety of topics including buying, selling, market conditions, homeownership trends, local events and more.
 Reach her at heidi@lyndenrealty.com or 651-503-1540.